sophgen/genli-xyz/content/post/LangGraph-Intro-Simple-Graph/index.md

         return "node_3"  # 20% chance
 ```

 **Note:** In a real application, you would typically use the state content to make routing decisions rather than random selection.
+For example, you might analyze the text content or use an LLM to determine the appropriate next step.

 #### Graph Construction